aviaryan/VSCodeNotebook/README.markdown

 **v1.0**

 VSCode Notebook is an attempt to use VSCode as a complete note taking application.
-This is just a VS Code port of the popular [SublimeNotebook](https://github.com/aviaryan/SublimeNotebook) project.
+This is a VSCode port of the popular [SublimeNotebook](https://github.com/aviaryan/SublimeNotebook) project.

 ## Why did you build this? :thinking: